Levi Ackerman: Critical response

 During a review of the first season, Complex.com saw Levi as "hope" within the Attack on Titan anime as he easily kills Titans on his own after seeing an episode where the protagonist Eren is eaten by them in horror.
-Complex called Levi to Daryl Dixon.
+Complex compared Levi to Daryl Dixon.
 However, when Eren is revealed to be a Titan who easily beats up other enemy Titans, he found that Levi's spotlight was overshadowed by Eren's screentime.
-Levi's encounter with Kenny was also the subject of praise for the fight coreography and expanding more on Levi's backstory.
+Levi's encounter with Kenny was also the subject of praise for the fight choreography and expanding more on Levi's backstory.
 Anime News Network also praised Mercer's voice acting for making Levi's character appeal to the audience.
 The tragic nature of Levi and Kenny's relationship was praised for how it was handled as well as the end of their fights in the series' third season.
 Following the ending of season 3, Den of Geek looked forward to Levi's actions in the final story arc as whether or not he can kill Eren as a result of change of the status quo.
 Comic Book Resources enjoyed Levi's fight scenes, dedicating an article to his ten best battles in the series with his battle against Zeke taking top place.

-Reviewing the first volume of No Regrets for The Fandom Post, Kate O’Neil noted Levi's status as a fan-favorite character, she wrote: "I often wonder at how much of the backstory in these spinoffs was the result of the original author's notes or the spinoff writer responding to the desires of the fanbase." while also addressing the story he shares with Erwin.
+Reviewing the first volume of No Regrets for The Fandom Post, Kate O'Neil noted Levi's status as a fan-favorite character, she wrote: "I often wonder at how much of the backstory in these spinoffs was the result of the original author's notes or the spinoff writer responding to the desires of the fanbase." while also addressing the story he shares with Erwin.
 Anime News Network found the OVA adaptation worth watching if the viewers are fans of Levi.
 While revisiting the episodes, the website noted that Levi's backstory and his relationship with other characters help in establishing his characterization from the main series.
 While noting that Levi shared little changes between the OVAs and the main series, UK Anime Network felt the spin-off is interesting at developing his relationship with Erwin and the motivation of living in a better style after being hidden underground.
 He still noted that Levi was one of the best protagonists in the entire franchise, surpassing Eren, Mikasa and Armin.
 On the other hand, another writer found Levi's backstory confusing as he found no need to see his OVAs to understand more of the series' lore or character relationships.